zarr-conventions/stac/README.md

 - `attribute`: The STAC object is embedded directly as a JSON object in the Zarr group attributes under `stac:item` or `stac:collection`.
 - `key` : The STAC object is stored as a separate JSON value within the Zarr store, referenced by a key in the Zarr group under `stac:item` or `stac:collection`.
-- `array`: The STAC object is stored as a data array within the Zarr store, referenced by a relative path to the array node in the Zarr group under `stac:item` or `stac:collection`.
+- `array`: **[UNDER DEVELOPMENT]** The STAC object is stored as a data array within the Zarr store, referenced by a relative path to the array node in the Zarr group under `stac:item` or `stac:collection`.
 Section [Encoding as Data Array](#encoding-as-data-array) provides more details.

 ### Convention Metadata